Frequently Asked Questions

 Can I store my boat at the club?

-Boat storage is available to full members for $80.
-It is an option included in the online registration.
+Boat storage for privately-owned racing boats is available for $90 per year.
+Boat storage is an optional an add-on to registration.
 The type, brand and color of the boat is required.